-The program focuses on the institutions and processes by which international affairs are conducted and the forces which influence policy making, allowing students to emerge with a dynamic understanding of contemporary global issues.
-The emphasis is not only on factors that result in international conflict but also on the instruments of peace.
+The Bachelor of Arts in International Affairs focuses on the institutions and processes by which international affairs are conducted and the forces which influence policymaking, allowing students to emerge with a dynamic understanding of contemporary global issues.
+The emphasis is not only on factors that result in international conflict but also on instruments of peace as well.

-JCU’s curriculum in International Affairs has traditional strengths in global justice, public policy, European institutions, religion and politics, peace and conflict resolution studies, human rights and global political theory.
-The International Affairs faculty at John Cabot University features world class scholars who bring relevant, cutting edge research into the classroom.
+JCU’s curriculum covers important topics such as global justice, religion and politics, peace and conflict resolution studies, human rights, global political theory, and more.
+The International Affairs faculty at John Cabot University features world-class scholars who bring relevant, cutting edge research into the classroom.

-For anyone considering a possible career with an international dimension, study in Italy with JCU’s International Affairs program is the ideal first step.
-An International Affairs major with a concentration in economics is an excellent foundation for a career or graduate program in international business or finance.
+For anyone considering a possible career with an international dimension, the opportunity to study International Affairs in Italy is the ideal first step.
+An International Affairs major with a concentration in economics, for example, is an excellent foundation for a career or graduate program in international business or finance.

-Students will develop a wide range of valuable abilities through this program, gaining experience each day by being immersed in such a stimulating educational environment.
-Rome is the Eternal City, a vital European center of business, diplomacy, religion, architecture and art; an ideal location to understand the complexity and beauty of worldly interconnectedness.
+Students studying abroad at JCU will develop a wide range of valuable abilities by enrolling in international affairs courses, gaining experience each day by being immersed in such a stimulating educational environment.
+Rome is the Eternal City, a vital European center of business, diplomacy, religion, architecture, and art—an ideal location to understand the complexity and beauty of worldly interconnectedness.

 The ability to connect global and local issues while being aware of current multicultural affairs is a growing necessity in today’s world.
 Communication is a multifaceted skill, integrating written, spoken, and body language.
-Building understanding across different cultures and languages is of increasing importance and the challenges of expressing oneself outside of one’s accustomed comfort zone develops lifelong capabilities for adaptation and interaction useful in daily life and highly prized by potential employers.
-For this reason, the International Affairs major also includes a foreign language proficiency requirement.
+Building understanding across different cultures and languages is of increasing importance, and the challenges of expressing oneself outside of one’s accustomed comfort zone develops lifelong capabilities for adaptation and interaction useful in daily life and highly prized by potential employers.

-Students at JCU, an American university in Rome have the opportunity to interact with peers, faculty and staff from all over the world, while meeting people from different backgrounds daily.
+Students at JCU have the opportunity to interact with peers, faculty, and staff from all over the world, while meeting people from different backgrounds daily.
 Europe’s transportation systems make it easy to take a weekend trip to numerous surrounding countries and continue to explore the relationships between cultures.
 Take advantage of one of the most stimulating undergraduate environments in the world to study abroad in Rome, in a true center of international relations.